mgpauly1458/mgpauly.github.io/projects/IC-protobot.md

 ## Overview

-This is a clone of the shared project repository made by the members of the [University of Hawaii Robotic Space Exploration Team](https://manoa.hawaii.edu/uh-vip/project/robotic-space-exploration-rose-vip/).
-Our team's goal is to creat a six wheeled robot that can drive, operate a manipulator arm, detect life, and autonomously navigate which we will officially enter into the [University Rover Challenge](https://urc.marssociety.org/home), June 2022.
-This repository contains the software module prototypes which we worked diligently on in order to prove the architectural concepts laid out in our [Critical Design Review](https://drive.google.com/file/d/1HtWLiNnQ40CGxhcs-scGmpD602fTRI0W/view?usp=sharing).
+Our team's goal is to creat a six wheeled robot that can drive, operate a manipulator arm, detect life, and autonomously navigate.
+We will officially enter the robot into the [University Rover Challenge](https://urc.marssociety.org/home), June 2022.
+This write up covers the content I contributed and the tools and frameworks I implemented the design with.
+The team's critical design review can be found here: [Critical Design Review](https://drive.google.com/file/d/1HtWLiNnQ40CGxhcs-scGmpD602fTRI0W/view?usp=sharing).

-Contributors: Maxwell Pauly, Bret Witt, Ashten Akemoto, Jacob Sequeira, Jeraldine Milla, Stephanie Alemore, and Zolbo Tomita.

 Picture of the robot currently used for prototyping:
 <br>